BALL-Project/ball/Windows/README.txt

 If experienced some instabilities with this release, please try to disable all optimisations for the MSVC compiler.

+Known Issues:
+- Currently the Python Support is broken on Windows
+- XDRPersistenceManager fails

 Please report any problems you have with this (still clumsy) setup to

    ball-bugs@bioinf.uni-sb.de